 Iris Ministries Canada is passionate to see more of the Kingdom of God brought to this earth, most especially by caring for the poor, the broken, the lost and the forgotten.

 We all have been deeply touched and drawn by the love and the ministry that flows out through the greater Iris family network.
 We are watching amazed as the Lord provides all that we need, and learning as never before that truly, because Jesus died, there will always be enough.
 It is on this foundational truth that IMC rests.

 Janis first heard about the ministry in Mozambique in 1998, and was immediately drawn to the ways in which the Spirit was at work in southern Africa.
-In 1999 she and her family spent time in South Africa and came home knowing that the Lord had intimately connected her heart to the people of this nation.
+In 1999 she and her family spent a month in Africa and came home knowing that the Lord had intimately connected her heart to the people of this nation.

 “Seeing and touching the love of God poured out on the poorest of the poor, on the sick and the hungry, knowing Jesus is close to the weak and the broken, and receiving the love that flows out through these precious ones, has forever changed me and challenged me to live a life that stops for the one.
 It is my great privilege and joy to be part of what the Lord is purposing."

 Jim and his wife Donna first heard and met the Bakers at a conference in Toronto in 1998.
 They were deeply impacted by Rolland and Heidi’s passion for Jesus Christ and their hearts for helping the poorest of the poor in Mozambique.